-During the challenge, you'll encounter stories told, read and written down, discover some of the folklore associated with the trees, plants and creatures we see outdoors, pick up some handy natural navigation tips and learn a little bushcraft and plant lore.
-Who knows - you might even find yourself sharing some spell-binding stories on your next outdoor adventure stood by trees you can now easily identify!
+Throughout the trail, you'll encounter tales told, read and written down, discover some of the folklore associated with the trees, plants and creatures we see outdoors, pick up some handy natural navigation tips and learn a little bushcraft and plant lore.
+Pretty soon, you'll be reading the landscape confidently and creatively - looking at the wild outside in a whole new way!

 For Bristol bods, we've created a little outdoor storying route around our local park (Victoria Park, Bristol).

-If that's you, then grab our map of Victoria Park (see red box/bottom of page for map), feel free to embellish it with goblins, piskies, witches and the like...and, during the week, we challenge you to visit each of the trees, plants and creatures marked on the map!
+If that's you, then grab our map of Victoria Park (see red box/bottom of page for map), feel free to embellish it with goblins, piskies, witches and the like...and, during half term, we challenge you to visit each of the trees, plants and creatures marked on the map!

 If you aren't local to Victoria Park, Bristol - don't panic!
-You can still do this where you live!
-You might just need a little extra help from the fab free apps Flora Incognita and The Woodland Trust to check you've got the right trees!
-We'd love to see the maps you make and some of you might even be brave enough to share them with your local area so others can enjoy an 'outdoor storying' adventure!
+You can still do this where you live.
+You might just need a little extra help from the fab free apps Flora Incognita and The Woodland Trust to check you've got the right trees.
+We'd love to see the maps you make and some of you might even be brave enough to share them with your local area so others can enjoy an 'outdoor storying' experience!

-1. Start by selecting one of the trees, plants or creatures featured in the challenge (see below).
+Start by selecting one of the trees, plants or creatures featured in the grid (see below).
 Each outdoor element has its own blog post.